fhswf/MLPro-MPPS/README.md

-# MLPro-MPPS - A High-Performance Simulation Framework for Customizable Production Systems in MLPro
+# MLPro-MPPS - A Customizable Multi-Purpose Production Systems in Python

 ......